 - Full-Service Development Shop: Full-service development shops (like Indie Source) have established relationships with different suppliers and can cut down on the time needed to source the best fabrics for you.
 Their consultative approach won’t be as cheap as doing it yourself unless you factor in the time saved and stress avoided.

 There’s a lot to sourcing fabrics, and it’s just one part of the development process.
-Download the production checklist we use with all of our clients to see everything you’ll need to get started – and we’ll throw in our costing template, fabric & trim directory, and development cheatsheet too.
+Download the [thrive_2step id=’14834′]low/no minimum fabric & trim directory[/thrive_2step] we use with all of our clients to help give them a head start.